 They felt the existing landscape had no flow.
 The plants were high maintenance and overgrown.
 Some were rather invasive.
-They liked some of the vines on the side of their garage but others were too rambunctious.
+The climbing roses on the side of the garage were too much and were removed.

-Creating privacy from the back neighbor was easy because of the shared back garage wall and the existing lilac trees.
+Creating privacy from the back neighbor to the east was easy because of the shared back garage wall and the existing lilac trees.
 The wispy lilac trees were at the perfect screening height but needed pruning to encourage denser foliage growth.

 An evergreen Magnolia grandiflora ‘Teddy Bear’ is planted to complete privacy to the lounging area.
 The paths of crushed rock (granite) integrate the landscape and also create the planting areas that provide screening between the rooms.

 My client sent me this photo of a Manzanita from a neighborhood walk.
 We love the red bark however Manzanita is rarely offered by growers larger than 3′ tall.
 We settled on the semi-dwarf Magnolia which could be purchased at an 8′ to 10′ tall plant.

 Decomposed granite for paths.